End discrimination against tenants who receive housing benefit

 Ending ‘No DSS’ policies

-Our legal view, backed by an independent law firm, is that it is against the law for letting agents and landlords to have blanket bans on letting to tenants who receive benefits.
+As the court has ruled (3), it is against the law for letting agents and landlords to have blanket bans on letting to tenants who receive benefits.
 This is because these bans lead to indirect discrimination.

 A written policy banning all applications from tenants receiving benefits is the most obvious type of ban.
 But it still counts as a ban if you refuse all tenants in receipt of benefits for some properties and not others.
 For example, those where the rent is above the relevant Local Housing Allowance Rate.

-What if the landlord doesn't want tenants receiving benefits?
+What if the landlord doesn't want tenants who receive benefits?

 This is still unlawful discrimination.
 And if your agency has a culture of not renting homes to people who receive benefits, this amounts to an unwritten ban.